• Skip to primary navigation

 • Articles

-147 Maximum Break Betting
+147 Maximum Break Betting in Snooker

 Snooker BreakOne of the pinnacles of the game for a lot of players is being able to score a 147 break in competition play.
 It’s extremely tough and there are only a handful scored each season, so from a betting point of view it’s hard to really justify, however, let’s try and apply some data to it to see if there is any value in the bet at all.